In How To Get Focused for 2018, I covered three reasons that people fail to stay focused on goals they set for themselves:

 I needed a deadline that was falsifiable.
 One where the day after the deadline I could lack back on the project and say “I did it” or “I did not do it.”

 I immediately changed the goal to “the book will be available for sale on Amazon by June 30th, 2015.”
 It was falsifiable.
-On July 1, 2015, I would either have done it or not.

 The next three months were more productive than the preceding year.
 All of a sudden I had a North Star, a clear direction: to get the best possible book published by June 30th.